opsee/build-go/README.md

 # build-go

-go-build is a reusable container for building Go projects that use gb.
+go-build is a reusable container for building Go projects that use govendor.
 In an effort to standardize the build process, it makes a few simple of assumptions.

-* You are using gb.
+* You are using govendor.
 * You have all of your vendor packages already.
 * You require that all tests be passing in order to build.
 * You may have additional build steps unique to a project.